jasminex21/jasminex21/README.md

 ### Hello :)

 Welcome to my GitHub!
-Thanks for stopping by :)
+Thanks for stopping by!

 I'm a current sophomore majoring in Statistics and Data Science at UT Austin.
 I'm also aiming for a certificate in Computer Science.
 I enjoy coding in my free time and this is where I store my personal projects (usually based on my various interests).